Hyndburn Borough Council declared a Climate Emergency and Climate Pledge on the 19th September 2019.

 Progress has been started to be made within the Councils own operations to achieve net zero carbon by :

-- In September 2020, the Council was awarded the One Carbon World Carbon Neutral Gold Standard grant.
+- In both 2020 and 2021, the Council was awarded the One Carbon World Carbon Neutral Gold Standard grant.
 The report detailed the carbon footprint of the Council and provided recommendations to reduce and off-set its footprint.

 - One Carbon World Carbon Footprint study identified 2,700 tonnes CO2e emissions with the highest priority recommendation being to decarbonise energy, especially from gas usage in the Councils buildings.
 This was actioned immediately and helped to secure £2.3 million investment from the Public Sector Decarbonisation Scheme together with capital investment from the Council.